 You will likely be assigned an advisor by your school to help you in finding classroom placement.
 Be attentive to this person, and don’t be afraid to ask questions for clarification.
 Your advisor can usually give you great advice on how to prepare for your student teacher assignment.
 As soon as you find out who your host teacher will be, contact them and open up a line of communication.
 Ask him or her what you should bring to the first day of class and how you can best prepare yourself to assist.
 Most of all, it’s key that you are well-rested and ready to give your full attention to the experience.
 This is so important, in fact, that most schools will not permit student teachers to work at any other job during their in-class training period.

 Step 5 Complete required documentation and Apply for Certification.
 To submit an application for licensure, you’ll need to go through the Indiana Department of Education’s Licensing and Verification Information System (LVIS).
 The system has been streamlined so that you can apply, submit payment, upload documents, and print your license all from the site.
-To get started, read through this comprehensive applicant manual.
+To get started, read through this comprehensive Step By Step Application Guide.
 It will take you step-by-step through the entire process of setting up an account and getting your application submitted.
 There will be a $35 processing fee that you can pay with a credit or debit card.
 You can also pay by check, and there will be instructions for that when you reach the “payments” page.